 What are the steps to becoming a mentor?

-Complete a mentor application.
-You can find the link by clicking “Become a Mentor” on the left side of this page.
+- Complete a mentor application.
+You can find the link here.
 The application requires you to provide your contact information, tell us a little bit about your hospital experience and provide two hospital staff references.
 Once you submit your application, the program coordinator will follow up with your references and then call you with more information.
 This process usually takes about 3 days.

 How will I connect with other families?